rozd/pull-to-refresh/README.md

 ## Features
 * Pull to Refresh for latest items
-* Inifinity Scroll for earlier items
+* Infinity Scroll for earlier items
 * Visual indicators for _loading_, _error_ and _empty_ states
 * Responsibility of loading items could be delegated to Data Provider
 * Have no restriction for Header's and Footer's animation